gregbkr/kubernetes-kargo-logging-monitoring/README.md

 ### 5.2 Traefik

-Any news services, exposed by *-ingress.yaml, will be caught by traefik and made available without restart.
+Any new services, exposed by *-ingress.yaml, will be caught by traefik and made available without restart.

 To experience the full power of traefik, please purchase a domain name (ex: satoshi.tech), and point that record to the node you choose to be the lb.
 This record will help create the automatic certificate via the acme standard.